-- Your company website – this is an obvious and key place to put your video but it shouldn’t be the only place.
+- Your company website – This is an obvious and key place to put your video but it shouldn’t be the only place.
 You should also carefully consider where on your website the video(s) should go.

 - Video sharing sites – Vimeo and YouTube are the two key players.
 Vimeo is fantastic for B2B as it’s much cleaner than YouTube and you don’t get adverts before, during or after your videos.
 Also if you pay a small subscription fee you can customise the player so it makes it perfect for embedding in your website.
-There are various subscription plans which give you a whole host of features including call-to-actions, lead generation, live streaming and audience Q&A. YouTube is the second biggest search engine so is great if you’re selling to public but you need work hard for your video as there is so much content being uploaded.
+There are various subscription plans which give you a whole host of features including call-to-actions, lead generation, live streaming and audience Q&A. YouTube is the second biggest search engine so is great if you’re selling to the public but you need to work hard for your video as there is so much content being uploaded.
 This involves keyword research and ensuring the video content is good enough to accumulate high viewing figures and audience engagement.

-- Social media – Twitter, Instagram, Facebook, Tumblr, I could go on but hopefully you get the idea.
-There are so many social media outlets but put the video where your target audience spend their time.
+- Social media – Twitter, Instagram, Facebook, Tumblr, I could go on but hopefully, you get the idea.
+There are so many social media outlets but put the video where your target audience spends their time.
 You should have gathered this data during the research stage.
 If you’re producing for Instagram you might want to consider delivering the video in a 1:1 ratio and if it’s for mobile you might want to consider producing the video in a vertical format like 9:16 because this is how phones are viewed for the majority of the time.

-- Blogs – if you’re corporate video is training based you might want to consider trying to get it included in third party blogs as this can be a great way to get more exposure.
+- Blogs – If you’re corporate video is training based you might want to consider trying to get it included in third party blogs as this can be a great way to get more exposure.